CAS-CLab/Gated-LIF/README.md

 ## ResNet-18MS
 CUDA_VISIBLE_DEVICES=[GPU-ID] python -u train.py --modeltag [TRAINED-MODEL-FILENAME] --soft-mode --eval --eval-resume [PATH-TO-TRAINED-MODEL-FOLDER] --MS18 --channel-wise --t [TIMESTEP] --train-dir [PATH-TO-IMAGENET-TRAININGSET] --val-dir [PATH-TO-IMAGENET-VALIDATIONSET] --imagenet > evaluation.log
 ```
-Specifically, `[TRAINED-MODEL-FILENAME]` refers to the filename of the .tar file, e.g., ''resCifar18stand-CIFAR10-step6-CW.pth.tar''. `[PATH-TO-TRAINED-MODEL-FOLDER]` refers to the folder that cotains trained models, e.g., `/home/GLIF_models`. `TIMESTEP` refers to the lengeth of the time window of the model, e.g., the timestep of the model ''resCifar18stand-CIFAR10-step6-CW.pth.tar'' is 6.
+Specifically, `[TRAINED-MODEL-FILENAME]` refers to the filename of the .tar file, e.g., ''resCifar18stand-CIFAR10-step6-CW.pth.tar''. `[PATH-TO-TRAINED-MODEL-FOLDER]` refers to the folder that contains trained models, e.g., `/home/GLIF_models`. `TIMESTEP` refers to the length of the time window of the model, e.g., the timestep of the model ''resCifar18stand-CIFAR10-step6-CW.pth.tar'' is 6.

 Evaluation results are printed in evaluation.log.